Cub0n/Grafana-Prometheus-cAdvisor/README.md

 ## Pitfalls
 * If you encounter something like _failed to get container "/system.slice" with error: unable to find data in memory cache_ then a command argument has to be added in the docker-compose.yml: --raw_cgroup_prefix_whitelist=/docker/
 (see https://gitanswer.com/exclude-system-slice-metrics-from-being-exposed-as-prometheus-metrics-cadvisor-go-391749466)
+* The network of cAdvisor under Podman is _host_. cAdvisor on an other (internal) or same network as Grafana/Prometheus is not working.